tequreq/security/privilege_escalation_windows/metasploit-web-delivery-meterpreter-session.md

 ## Metasploit Web Delivery

-\(lazy version of uploading php-reverse-shell.php from pentest monkey\)

 [Metasploit Web Delivery](https://www.offensive-security.com/metasploit-unleashed/web-delivery/)

 Metasploit’s Web Delivery Script is a versatile module that creates a server on the attacking machine which hosts a payload.
 When the victim connects to the attacking server, the payload will be executed on the victim machine.
 This module has a powershell method which generates a string which is needed to be executed on remote windows machine.